 Labels notwithstanding, each activist investor situation is novel, so the best boardroom approach is to listen and be objective.

-A version of this post was originally published in NACD Directorship, July/August 2013.
+A version of this post was originally published in Directorship magazine, July/August 2013.